Metrics that should matter to you in looking at a revops automation software vendor

 We’re amused when revops automation software providers boast to their prospects about the huge amount of money they’ve raised in their last round.
 We look at that, realize how much equity that team gave up, and conclude that it’s like going to a party and boasting about the size of your home mortgage.
 Who would do that?

-Well then, what are the metrics that a revops automation or data management provider should be sharing with anybody considering their solution?
+Well then, what are the marketing automation metrics that a revops automation or data management provider should be sharing with anybody considering their solution?
 Here’s our view.

 Net Promoter Score